 - You’re going to be hiking through sand, so I highly recommend wearing hiking boots and trekking socks so that sand doesn’t get in your shoes.

 - Additionally, it’s going to be chilly because it’s early in the morning.
 I wore leggings, a long quarter zip, and also a long sleeve zip up because I am a creature of habit.
-If you’ve read any of my packing list blog posts (Wyoming and Hawaii, for reference) you’ll know that I live by those items.
+If you’ve read any of my packing list blog posts, you’ll know that I live by those items.

 When to Arrive